An EHC plan identifies a child's special educational needs, together with health and social care provision when these services are involved.

 Young people should be able to complete the survey independently, but will need encouragement to participate.

-Visit the Viewpoint login page, the organisation is NhantsEHC, then enter the student login ID and password that was issued with the annual review letter.
+Viewpoint login page, the organisation is NhantsEHC, then enter the student login ID and password that was issued with the annual review letter.